pawelwiejkut/bw_remove_characters/README.md

 Welcome at github BW tool for remove special characters, fell free to contribute and create pull requests.

-If you have frequent data load from flat files in your BW, you know that user can provide wrong charters into.
+If you have frequent data load from flat files in your BW, you know that user can provide wrong characters into.
 To prevent activation error of this data, please use this development in your transformation end routine on the first layer (RSDS->DSO).

 ## Issue scenario

-No all special charters defined in BW can be hanlded by infoobjects.
+No all special characters defined in BW can be hanlded by infoobjects.
 Due to that, if user provide unexpected chart, we get an issue in case of data activation in our BW system:

 ![Issue](https://pawelwiejkut.dev/bw_remove_charters/1.png)